guerrero-owrd/taps-dev-rogue/2-processes/21-production-hub/notes/2025-09-16-taps-dev-kickoff-prep-cont.md

   inputs externally (e.g., Zenodo/OSF) with non-regulatory banners and a **source non-reproducibility** note.

 ### Action Flags
-- Adjust plans for the immediately following meetings for TAPs development, including today's meeting.
 - Continue with repo scaffolding, PA-Slicer, and caveat cheat-sheet as planned.
 - Scope and label the manual Rogue Pilot deliverable to manage expectations.
 - Update roadmap milestones to reflect delayed automation, but keep interim PCI-only outputs active.